Vykp00/stable-diffusion-studio/README.md

 </summary> <br />
 1. Next, install all dependencies for your server side.
 Remember to activate your [virtual environment](https://docs.python.org/3.10/library/venv.html)

 ```bash
 pip install -r requirements. txt
 ```

-2. If everything is ok, now we need to configure your server to communicate with your database (PostgreSQL), Redis, Microsoft Azure Storage and HuggingFace (for calling model API).
+2. If everything is ok, now we need to configure your server to communicate with your database PostgreSQL, Redis, Microsoft Azure Storage and HuggingFace (for calling model API).
 First, create a Postgres database, here you should get your `URI` for `SQLAlchemy` to connect to your database:
 `postgresql://<USERNAME>:<PASSWORD>@localhost/<DATABASE_NAME>`.
 For Redis, it should be the address when you run `redis-cli` (by default, it will be `127.0.0.1:6379`)

 3. Then, [create your Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
 Now you need to set credentials to [connect to your blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python?tabs=connection-string%2Croles-azure-portal%2Csign-in-visual-studio-code).
 You can either use Passwordless or Connection Strings (I'm using Connection Strings since you won't need to install Azure CLI)